klea47/klea47/README.md

 \ is new line
 -->

-I'm currently an Industrial Engineering student at the University of Toronto, specializing in Operations Research (OR).
-I'm passionate about leveraging optimization alongside Machine Learning (ML) and Artificial Intelligence (AI)— combining prediction, decisions, and automation.
-With experience in both academic research and industry, I enjoy bridging the gap between theoretical models and practical applications.
+I'm an Industrial Engineering student at the University of Toronto, specializing in Operations Research (OR).
+I'm passionate about integrating optimization (OR), Machine Learning (ML), and Artificial Intelligence (AI)— combining prediction, decisions, and automation.
+With experience in both academic research and industry, I enjoy bridging the gap between theoretical models and real-world applications.

 This space is a collection of my: